-Goal 3: "By 2020, the population size of Altai Argali in key areas is increased by at least 8% in the Mongolian part, at least 20% in the Russian part, at least 10% in the Chinese part and at least 330% in the Kazakh part of the ASER compared to 2010 (baseline); and the area of occupied habitat by Altai Argali in the Mongolian part is increased by at least 15% and remains stable in the Russian and Kazakh part of the ASER compared to 2010."
-Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Khokh Serkh mountain range, Munkhkhairkhan range, Myangan Ugalzat mountain range, Sailugem, Chikchacheva Ridges, Momgun-Taiga massif and Tsagaan-Shibetu Ridge.
+Goal 3: "By 2020, the population size of Altai Argali in key areas is increased by at least 8% in the Mongolian part and at least 20% in the Russian part of the ASER compared to 2010; and the area of occupied habitat by Altai Argali in the Mongolian part of the ASER is increased by at least 15% compared to 2010." \Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Khokh Serkh mountain range, Munkhkhairkhan range, Myangan Ugalzat mountain range, Sailugem, Chikchacheva Ridges, Momgun-Taiga massif and Tsagan-Shibetu Ridge.

-Goal 4: "By 2020, the population size of Mongolian Saiga is increased by at least 25% compared to 2010 in key areas; and the area of occupied habitat by Mongolian Saiga is increased with at least 4% compared to 2010."
-Key areas are: Sharga, Khuis gobi, Chandmani Khuren tal.
+Goal 4: "By 2020, the population size of Mongolian Saiga is increased by at least 25% compared to 2010 in key areas\; and the area of occupied habitat by Mongolian Saiga is increased with at least 4% compared to 2010." \ Key areas are: Sharga, Khuis gobi, Chandmani Khuren tal.

-Goal 5: "By 2020, the population size of Snow Leopard in key areas remains stable in the Mongolian part and is increased by at least 25% in the Russian part, at least 150% in the Kazakh part and Chinese part of the ASER compared to 2010; and the area of occupied habitat by Snow Leopard remains stable in the Mongolian, Kazakh and Chinese part and is increased by at least 31% in the Russian part of the ASER compared to 2010."
-Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Turgen & Kharkhiraa Mountain, Altan Khukhii, Tsambagarav Mountains, Jargalant-Bumbat, Baatarkhairkhan mountain range, Argut River Watershed, Chikhachev Ridge, Mongun-Taiga Massif, Tsagan-Shibetu Ridge, Sayanoshushensky Nature Reserve and its buffer zone, Sengelen Ridge, Tunkinsky Ridge.
+Goal 5: "By 2020, the population size of Snow Leopard in key areas remains stable in the Mongolian part and is increased by at least 25% in the Russian part of the ASER compared to 2010; and the area of occupied habitat by Snow Leopard remains stable in the Mongolian part and is increased by at least 31% in the Russian part of the ASER compared to 2010." \ Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Turgen & Kharkhiraa Mountain, Altan Khukhii, Tsambagarav Mountains, Jargalant-Bumbat, Baatarkhairkhan mountain range, Argut River Watershed, Chikhachev Ridge, Mongun-Taiga Massif, Tsagan-Shibetu Ridge, Sayano-shushensky Nature Reserve and its buffer zone, Sengelen Ridge, Tunkinsky Ridge.